1,188 total views, 6 views today

 I especially liked how the exhibition brings together friends and contemporaries of Mackintosh.
 Showing how they worked together to create the Glasgow style.

-Next stop, Hunterian Art Gallery, a short journey from Kelvingrove Art Gallery and Museum.
+The next attraction was the Hunterian Art Gallery, a short journey from Kelvingrove Art Gallery and Museum.
 The Mackintosh House is a re-assembly of the home of Charles and his wife Margaret Macdonald Mackintosh.
 The building contains the original pieces from the the Mackintoshs’ home, therefore security is strict and unfortunately no photography is allowed.

 If you are a big fan of his work, then visiting here is a must for the real deal.